What degree will I earn?

 Fee waivers are granted by the UGA Graduate School, so requests should be made directly to them.
 Waivers generally require that the applicant has been associated with a particular training program, including certain international student exchange programs.
 Programs that qualify for a fee waiver can be found here.

-What will happen if my application / GRE scores is submitted late or I have not taken the GRE?
+What will happen if my application is incomplete?

 Incomplete applications are at a competitive disadvantage.
 Thus, all application information should be submitted on or before the application deadline.